Planning for the High Sierra Trail

 - Hitchhike – Not my style.
 Good luck.

 We had a lot of moving parts with our crew, but essentially:

-- Beginning – We dropped one car (mine) at Whitney Portal, drove a second car down to Mojave (about 2 hours south and on the Greyhound route) and dropped it there, we got picked up by the other part of our group in a rental car coming from LA, drove all the way to the Lodgepole Visitor Center to pick up our permit and drove back to Visalia before getting rid of the rental car.
-All in, I think I was in a car for nearly 11 hours the day before we got on trail.
-(Construction closures in the park did not help.)
+- Start – We dropped one car at Whitney Portal and then drove a second car down to Mojave, which is about 2 hours south and on the Greyhound route from Lone Pine.
+We then got picked up by the other part of our group in a third (rental) car coming up from LA before driving all the way to the Lodgepole Visitor Center to pick up our permit.
+After the permit, we drove back to Visalia and got rid of the rental car.
+All in, I think I was in a car for nearly 11 hours that day!!

-- Hike – We took the Sequoia Shuttle from Visalia to Giant Forest in the park (again, reservations required) before hopping the final in-park shuttle from Giant Forest to Crescent Meadow.
+- Hike – We got picked up at the hotels in Visalia by Sequoia Shuttle (reservations required), which got us to Giant Forest inside the park.
+We then had to hop a final in-park shuttle from Giant Forest to Crescent Meadow where the trail begins.

 - *Hike for a week….*